 In addition to Eagle ID number, a student's social security number (SSN) is required as a secondary security measure when requesting transcripts via the NSCH.
 For international students without SSNs, the Office of Student Services recommends using 999-99-9999 in the SSN field.
 This is a completely valid option for international students without SSNs looking to proceed with the request of a transcript.

 Complete the Apostille Request Form.
-Boston College will notorize the documents as selected and return them to the requestor for further processing for the Apostille.
+Boston College will notarize the documents as selected and return them to the requestor for further processing for the Apostille.